-Employees are responsible for their own success.
-Personal commitment is something which is extremely important to employers, if they can see that the people within their business are passionate and dedicated, then they know that this is being channelled into the organisation.
+Employees are responsible for their own careers success.
+Personal commitment is something that is extremely important to employers, if they can see that the people within their business are passionate and dedicated, then they know that this is being channelled into the organization.

-Usually management will periodically assess the skills and talents of the individuals they employ to map them with the company objectives.
-However, by applying the same theory, according to Porter and Kramer (2011), employees must be capable of recognising their personal skills and talents correctly to map them with personal objectives, wishes and dreams in their own lives.
+Usually, management will periodically assess the skills and talents of the individuals they employ to map them with the company objectives.
+However, by applying the same theory, according to Porter and Kramer (2011), employees must be capable of recognising their personal skills and talents correctly to map them with personal objectives, wishes, and dreams in their own lives.
 It will make employees happy at their work and map their jobs in to their personal objectives.
-Skills and talents can be considered highly important to an employee as repetition of skills and talents may create greater opportunity to their future.
+Skills and talents can be considered highly important to an employee as repetition of skills and talents may create greater opportunities for their future.

 Reading will allow a person to be up to date with current trends.
 Knowing more will allow a person to adjust their current activities according to the latest trends.
 Thus, they will be able to find new ways of innovating in their present career.
 Reading can be done through books, magazines, newspapers traditionally as well as web sites and online materials electronically (Drucker, 2008).

 These are some key methods to make sure you keep developing!

 View our online courses here, and see if any of them could help you reach the next level in your career, or personal life!

 Drucker, P. F. (2008), Managing oneself, Harvard Business Press